Frequently Asked Questions (FAQs)

 Vitamin D deficiency (< 25 nmol/L) and insufficiency (25-50 nmol/L) should be treated before parenteral treatments are started, and alongside initiation of oral treatments.
 Where rapid correction of vitamin D deficiency is required, such as in patients about to start zoledronate, denosumab, teriparatide or romosozumab, the recommended treatment regimen is based on fixed loading doses followed by regular maintenance therapy.
 In the case of vitamin D deficiency a loading regimen should provide a total of 300,000 IU vitamin D, in divided doses, given weekly (or daily) over 6 to 10 weeks.
 Where correction of vitamin D deficiency is less urgent and when co-prescribing vitamin D supplements with an oral antiresorptive agent (e.g., when starting alendronate, risedronate, ibandronate, HRT, raloxifene), maintenance therapy may be started without the use of loading doses (maintenance usually 800 IU daily, sometimes up to 2,000 IU daily).
 Either way, adjusted plasma calcium should be checked one month after completing the loading regimen or after starting lower dose vitamin D supplementation in case, albeit rarely, primary hyperparathyroidism has been unmasked.

 Lifestyle advice for people with osteoporosis and/or high fracture risk should include advice on optimisation of CRP, smoking cessation and reducing alcohol intake to ≤2 units/day.A healthy, nutrient-rich balanced diet should be recommended to people with osteoporosis, with specific focus on protein intake and calcium (minimum 700mg daily).
 If dietary intake is suboptimal calcium supplements should be considered, and people with osteoporosis or high fracture risk who are likely to have vitamin D insufficiency (e.g., individuals who are housebound or living in residential or nursing care) should receive 800IU vitamin D supplements.
-Dietary calcium calculators are available from the University of Edinburgh and the IOF, and the ROS provides information on calcium-rich foods).
+A dietary calcium calculator is available from the IOF, and the ROS provides information on calcium-rich foods).
 A combination of weight-bearing and muscle strengthening exercise to promote bone strength is recommended, tailored according to the individual patient’s needs and ability; the ROS website includes detailed exercise advice, leaflets and videos.

 There is no clear evidence that calcium supplementation increases cardiovascular risk.